jina-ai/finetuner/docs/get-started/onnx/index.md

 # Using ONNX to deploy a finetuned model

-Imagine a scenario where you succesfully used finetuner to finetune a model on your specific search problem using data from the respective domain.
+Imagine a scenario where you successfully used Finetuner to finetune a model on your search problem using data from the respective domain.
 What comes next?

-Naturally you would want to deploy your embedding model in a service and use it to encode data as part of a bigger search application.
+Naturally, you would want to deploy your embedding model in a service and use it to encode data as part of a bigger search application.
 Jina's [core framework](https://docs.jina.ai/) provides the infrastructure layer to help you build and deploy neural search components.
 By implementing custom executors or using existing ones from [Jina Hub](https://hub.jina.ai/) you can define the building blocks of your search application and glue everything together in a fully-fledged search pipeline.

-In order to use your model with Jina, you would have to build a new executor tailored to your model specifically and upload it to the hub.
+To use your model with Jina, you would have to build a new executor tailored to your model and upload it to the hub.
 You can then use a Jina Flow to deploy your search application locally or in the cloud using kubernetes.

 It is difficult to provide a unified executor that can support all models trained with finetuner,